 Day-to-day costs in Whistler tend to be reasonable, for example, eating out, drinking out, and your takeaway coffees are no more expensive here than in other major cities in Canada.
 Your biggest expense is, of course, going to be your rent.
 For our power, we went with BC Hydro and found them to be very fair and reasonable price-wise.

 My estimation is that start-up costs to move to Whistler will cost you approx. $7,000 CAD.
-This figure takes into account your first month’s rent, your rental deposit (usually half-a-months rent), a ski pass, ski gear, stuff for your apartment like bed sheets, cooking utensils etc. But thankfully, most places here come fully furnished.
+This figure takes into account your first month’s rent, your rental deposit (usually half a month’s rent), a ski pass, ski gear, stuff for your apartment like bed sheets, cooking utensils, etc. But thankfully, most places here come fully furnished.

-Are you a snowboarder or a skiier?
+Are you a snowboarder or a skier?

 I’m a skier, as are most Europeans, whereas the majority of Australians and Canadians prefer snowboarding.
 On the mountain, you will likely ski with your skier friends only, and vice-versa for snowboarding.
 Skiing and snowboarding are at different paces.
 The saying goes it’s easier to learn to ski but harder to ‘get good at’, whereas snowboarding is harder to learn but easier to ‘get good at’.